 A humbled, contrite heart you will not spurn.
 (R./)

-Whoever wrote the Jonah story was expert at weaving into his narrative ideas and images from other parts of the Israel's Scripture and traditions.
+The Jonah story has various echoes from elsewhere in Israel's traditions.
 The words of the Assyrian king, "Who knows God may relent and forgive, and withhold his blazing wrath?" are drawn from earlier texts like the penitential prayer in Joel 2:14.
 The inspired author had meditated so long on earlier prophecies that his own preaching and writing became like a tapestry of biblical passages.

-Because he knew his Bible so well that he could think only in its language, the author of Jonah almost explodes with exasperation and frustration.
-Why do those people-his own-with such a rich heritage, refuse to reform their ways and respond to God with faith and justice, with prayer and hope?
-Look, says this writer, the pagans, even the worst of them, the ruthless and ever hated Assyrians, are more spontaneously good than my own people!
+The author of this story is deeply frustrated at Israel's hardness of heart.
+Why do they, his own people, with such a rich heritage, refuse to reform their ways and respond to God with faith and justice, with prayer and hope?
+Look, says this writer, the pagans, even the worst of them, the ruthless and hated Assyrians, are more spontaneously good than my own people!

-Jonah underlines that most wonderful of surprises, the extraordinary and unsuspected goodness of strangers, even of such unlikely candidates for holiness as . . ..
-The dotted lines must be filled in by each of us; here we name our worst enemy, the most impossible sinner, hopelessly wicked to the marrow of the bones.
+Jonah reveals a sense of the unsuspected kindness of strangers, even of such unlikely candidates for holiness as….
+The dots must be filled in by each of us.
+For instanc, let's thing of our worst enemy, the most impossible sinner we know, hopelessly wicked to the marrow of his or her bones.
 Such was the "Assyrian" in the ears of Jonah's people.
 The same resonance today might attach to such words as Communist or Nazi, paedophile or child molester!

-The message of the readings can be summed up in a single phrase, there's always hope!
+The basic message of Jonah is, there's always hope!
 As long as life lasts we must never lose hope in others or indeed in ourselves.
-Things can always improve, in the local or national scene, and even in world affairs, like the present crises in places like Ukraine or Syria.
-So surely conversions and transformations can take place.
+Things can always improve, in the local or national scene, and even in world affairs, like the present tensions in places like Ukraine or Syria, the hardships in Yemen and Venezuela, the challenge to de-nuclearise the great Powers.
+Surely conversions and transformations can take place.
 How marvellous that the once pagan city of Nineveh can come to believe in God, proclaim a fast, pray for forgiveness, to become a model of goodness for all the rest of us!
 Hope can come from unsuspected quarters!
 Jonah adds that when God saw the repentance of Nineveh, he "repented of the evil he had threatened to do to them."
-If God can change his mind, how can we maintain rigid condemnation of others?
+If God can "repent" or change his mind, how can we be rigid condemning others?